One Park West approval completes planning for The Quay

 Image via Planning Board

-“We for people who want to live in The Quay because it's among more affluent buildings, this would be a great price point for them,” Maloney said.
+“For people who want to live in The Quay because it's among more affluent buildings, this would be a great price point for them,” Maloney said.
 “We’ve had really good success Miami.
 A lot of people in Miami built very large units priced at $5 million and up and we built a whole bunch starting at $400,000 and we’ve had great, great success.”

-That’s beneficial, Maloney said, because fluctuating plans for the adjacent Hyatt Regency property, which was acquired by Kolter Urban — developer of the Ritz-Carlton Residents in The Quay — will have an uncertain impact on view corridors for One Park West.
+That’s beneficial, Maloney said, because fluctuating plans for the adjacent Hyatt Regency property, which was acquired by Kolter Urban — developer of the Ritz-Carlton Residences in The Quay — will have an uncertain impact on view corridors for One Park West.
 Maloney said PMG is in no hurry to begin building One Park West for that very reason.

 “We have contracts at One Park West and some reservations.
-It will lag behind one Park by probably six months, but I just don't want to sell something to people and represent a view corridor that they may not have,” Maloney said.
+It will lag behind One Park by probably six months, but I just don't want to sell something to people and represent a view corridor that they may not have,” Maloney said.
 “It doesn't always have to be about how much money you can make.
 I'd like to build a building that works for us and for our neighbors.”

 When construction does begin, the general contractor will be Juneau Construction of Tampa, which is also building One Park.